Mundaka Upanishad

 It is presented as a dialogue between sage Saunaka and sage Angiras.
 It is a poetic verse style Upanishad, with 64 verses, written in the form of mantras.
 However, these mantras are not used in rituals, rather they are used for teaching and meditation on spiritual knowledge.

 The Mundaka Upanishad contains three Mundakams (parts), each with two khandas (sections).
 The first Mundakam, states Roer, defines the science of "Higher Knowledge" and "Lower Knowledge", and then asserts that acts of oblations and pious gifts are foolish, and do nothing to reduce unhappiness in current life or next, rather it is knowledge that frees.
 The second Mundakam describes the nature of the Brahman, the Self, the relation between the empirical world and the Brahman, and the path to know Brahman.
 The third Mundakam expands the ideas in the second Mundakam and then asserts that the state of knowing Brahman is one of freedom, fearlessness, complete liberation, self-sufficiency and bliss.

 Some scholars suggest that passages in the Mundaka Upanishad present the pantheism theory.

 In some historic Indian literature and commentaries, the Mundaka Upanishad is included in the canon of several verse-structured Upanishads that are collectively referred to as "Mantra Upanishad" or "Mantropanishad".

 Etymology

-Mundaka (Sanskrit: मुण्डक) literally means "shaved (as in shaved head), shorn, lopped trunk of a tree".
-Eduard Roer suggests that this root is unclear, and the word as title of the Upanishad possibly refers to "knowledge that shaves, or liberates, one of errors and ignorance".
-The chapters of the Mundaka Upanishad are also sequentially referred to as "Mundakam" in ancient and medieval texts, for unclear etymological reasons.
+Mundaka (Sanskrit: मुण्डक) literally means "shaved" (as in shaved head) or "shorn", and can also refer to the lopped trunk of a tree.
+The root of this term is unclear; Eduard Roer suggests it may allude to "knowledge that shaves, or liberates, one of errors and ignorance".
+In ancient and medieval texts, the Mundaka Upanishad's individual chapters are also referred to as "mundakam", though the etymological basis for this usage is also unclear.